 Opportunities in a Tax Statement Letter

 As mentioned above, the tax statement letter must be straightforward and include specific components as outlined by the federal government.
-However, there are ways to improve the tax statement letter and what is enclosed with the letter.
+However, there are ways to improve this acknowledgement letter and what is enclosed with the letter.

 Body of the Letter